 Step 2.
 If the grievance remains unresolved, the student may file the complaint with the Graduate School.
-The student must first meet with the associate dean of the Graduate School charged with oversight of the Graduate Academic Grievance Committee, bringing the written complaint and verification of Step 1 (the student's attempts to resolve the complaint at the college level) detailed on the Form GS-g-A, "Filing of Grievance."
-The associate dean will review the grievance process with the student.
-If the student wishes to proceed with the grievance, the student must provide the fully executed GS-g-A form to the Graduate School within 30 days of the signature received from the dean of the college.
-Students who fail to file the grievance within this time frame forfeit their opportunity to proceed.
+The student must first meet with the Associate Dean of the Graduate School charged with oversight of the Graduate Academic Grievance Committee.
+The Associate Dean will describe the grievance process to the student.
+If the student wishes to proceed with the grievance, the Associate Dean will provide the student with Graduate School Form GS-g-A, "Filing of Grievance," which will enable the student to provide a written statement detailing the grievance and his/her attempts to resolve it at the college level by documenting (a) the dates of consultations at the college level, (b) the names of those persons consulted, and (c) the signature of the collegiate dean attesting that no resolution could be reached.
+The student must return the fully executed Form GS-g-A to the Graduate School within 30 days of receipt from the Associate Dean.
+Students who fail to file the grievance within this timeframe forfeit their opportunity to proceed.